V-O-I-D-1080/Stoneytosh/README.md

 ### On which macOS versions am I able to use this on?

-I/We plan to support as old High Sierra
+I/We plan to support as old High Sierra, if we don't end up having to re-work all our patches for it

 Now for Ventura and onwards we run into a problem